ZAKAUDD/DCANet/README.md

-# DCANet
 The author is currently working on the extension work of this paper.
-The code for "DCANet: deep context attention network for automatic polyp segmentation" will be uploaded together when the extension being accepted.
-The source code will be released soon.
-However, the code can also be requested through email.
+The code for "DCANet: deep context attention network for automatic polyp segmentation" will be uploaded together after the acceptance of the extension work.
+However, the code can be requested through email (zaka10494@gmail.com,zaka494@mail.ustc.edu.cn) as well.